SalK91/time_series_101/README.md

 Granger causality does not imply true causality in the philosophical sense; it only indicates predictive causality based on the given data.

 # 7. Model Selection
-How to select the model and the order of model?
+When analyzing time series data, selecting the appropriate model e.g. AR vs ARMA and model's order is crucial for making accurate predictions.
+Model selecition methods include:

-1. AIC
+##  Akaike Information Criterion  (AIC)

 2. BIC